azarbayejani/miseryconfusion.com/blog/2025-07-09-tools-for-djs-on-macos/index.md

 They're extremely powerful tools that allow me to do all kinds of tasks on my computer.
 As a DJ and music collector, I use Quick Actions to help me convert files and verify if the files I have are what they claim to be.

+If you already know what transcodes are and how you can detect them, skip ahead to the [installation guide](#installation-guide).

 ## Why audio quality matters for DJs